makototakahara/makototakahara.github.io/_posts/2024-01-08-at-the-top-of-my-bucket-list.md

 ![Oakland Coliseum](/images/IMG_4227.jpeg)
 *Oakland Coliseum, August 2023*

 I wandered from my assigned seat behind home plate.
 With lots of space and very few people, I could watch the game from any angle.
-I met Dustin Hughes, bullpen catcher for the A's, who gave me a ball and that game's lineup card.
-I also went to talk to the superfans in the right field bleachers, and they taught me the rythms used to cheer on each player.
-I also met a fan who was completing his 30 stadium journey with Oakland, and I'm hoping to be saying the same thing soon.
+Dustin Hughes, bullpen catcher for the A's, kindly gave me a baseball and that game's lineup card.
+The superfans in the right field bleachers let me use their drums and taught me the rhythms used to cheer on each player.
+I also met a fan who was completing his 30 stadium journey in Oakland, a feat I aspire to achieve in the near future.

+Across the Bay is Oracle Park in San Francisco.

 ## Leg 5: Pittsburgh, Cleveland, Detroit